ennjin/zustand-lit/README.md

 }
 ```

-Also it's recommended using one selector for slice of state
+Also it's recommended using one selector for slice of state.
+To control re-renders you can use `equalityFn` option.

+**Note:** `equalityFn` is no needed if primitive types are selected

 ```ts
 import { consumeWithSelector } from 'zustand-lit/context';